dhonus/jellyfin-tui/README.md

 ```

 ### MPRIS
 Jellyfin-tui registers itself as an MPRIS client, so you can control it with any MPRIS controller.
 For example, `playerctl`.
-Currently, it only supports play / pause, next and previous on linux. **Work is needed here**.

 ### Search